Director of LLM Enrollment

 Who Can Apply?

-To be eligible to matriculate, an applicant must have earned a baccalaureate degree from a college or university accredited by a regional accrediting association of the United States.
+To be eligible to matriculate, an applicant must have earned a baccalaureate degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.
 If an applicant has completed post-secondary work outside the U.S., the applicant must use either World Education Services (WES) or AACRAO International Services for evaluation of the international transcripts.